-According to the Mayo Clinic, one in seventeen Americans (or
+According to the Mayo Clinic, one in 17 Americans contracts

-about 150,000 annually) contract colon cancer at some point in
+colon cancer at some point in their lives.
+Because of this, it's

-their lives; it is recommended that people begin screening for the
+recommended that people begin screening for the disease no later

-inflammatory bowel disease (IBD) such as Crohn's disease or
+disease (IBD) such as Crohn's disease or ulcerative colitis may

-ulcerative colitis may also lead to higher rates for the cancer.
+also lead to higher rates for the cancer.
+Though the disease

-Though the disease strikes men and women equally, African Americans
+strikes men and women equally, African Americans appear much more

-appear much more vulnerable.
-People who smoke are twice as likely
+vulnerable.
+People who smoke are twice as likely to get colon

-to get colon cancer.
-Those who are obese, drink heavily, maintain a
+cancer.
+Those who are obese, drink heavily, maintain a sedentary

 Conversely, a healthy, active lifestyle that includes consistent